anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 When it actually comes to implementing a monitoring system, we have several options, ranging from fully managed to from-scratch.
 Several popular managed solutions are [Arize](https://arize.com/){:target="_blank"}, [Arthur](https://www.arthur.ai/){:target="_blank"}, [Fiddler](https://www.fiddler.ai/ml-monitoring){:target="_blank"}, [Gantry](https://gantry.io/){:target="_blank"}, [Mona](https://www.monalabs.io/){:target="_blank"}, [WhyLabs](https://whylabs.ai/){:target="_blank"}, etc., all of which allow us to create custom monitoring views, trigger alerts, etc. There are even several great open-source solutions such as [EvidentlyAI](https://evidentlyai.com/){:target="_blank"}, [TorchDrift](https://torchdrift.org/){:target="_blank"}, [WhyLogs](https://whylogs.readthedocs.io/en/latest/){:target="_blank"}, etc.

 We'll often notice that monitoring solutions are offered as part of the larger deployment option such as [Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html){:target="_blank"}, [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, etc. And if we're already working with Kubernetes, we could use [KNative](https://knative.dev/){:target="_blank"} or [Kubeless](https://kubeless.io/){:target="_blank"} for serverless workload management.
 But we could also use a higher level framework such as [KFServing](https://www.kubeflow.org/docs/components/kfserving/){:target="_blank"} or [Seldon core](https://docs.seldon.io/projects/seldon-core/en/v0.4.0/#){:target="_blank"} that natively use a serverless framework like KNative.

-> Learn about how the monitoring workflows connect to the our overall ML systems in our [pipeline lesson](pipelines.md#monitoring).
-Monitoring offers a stream of signals that our update policy engine consumes to decide what to do next (continue, warrant an inspection, retrain the model on new data, rollback to a previous model version, etc.).

 ## References
 - [An overview of unsupervised drift detection methods](https://onlinelibrary.wiley.com/doi/full/10.1002/widm.1381){:target="_blank"}